Pothole frequently asked questions

-You can report a pothole using our online form.
+You can report a pothole using our Report a pothole online form.

 How long will it take you to repair a pothole I've reported?

 We aim to send an inspector to the site within 10 working days after we've received a report of a pothole.
 The inspector will then assess the pothole and either repair it immediately or call for the support of a maintenance team depending on its size.

 If you have provided an email address when you reported the pothole, we will inform you of what action was taken from this inspection.